 At Crestview Recovery, we combine mindfulness and meditation to teach control over thoughts.
 This helps those in treatment learn how to keep their thoughts from controlling them.
 Mindfulness meditation teaches them how to live in the moment rather than in the past or future.
 It also teaches how to avoid harmful patterns of thought.

 Mindfulness meditation is beneficial for people who have one or more mental health issues to address.
-It can improve problems such as:
+We also offer mental health disorder treatment programs such as:

 - Better sleep